cupiddlmao/nigstrap/README.md

 Nigstrap is a third-party fork of Bloxstrap and replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.

 Running into a problem or need help with something?
-[Check out the Wiki](https://github.com/bloxstraplabs/bloxstrap/wiki).
-If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/bloxstraplabs/bloxstrap/issues).
+[Contact me on telegram](https://t.me/LITESHOOTA).
+If you can't find anything, or would like to suggest something, please [submit an issue](https://t.me/LITESHOOTA).

-Bloxstrap is only supported for PCs running Windows.
+Nigstrap is only supported for PCs running Windows.

 ## Frequently Asked Questions

 **Q: Is this malware?**

 **A:** No. The source code here is viewable to all, and it'd be impossible for us to slip anything malicious into the downloads without anyone noticing.
-Just be sure you're downloading it from an official source.
-The only two official sources are this GitHub repository and [bloxstraplabs.com](https://bloxstraplabs.com).

 **Q: Can using this get me banned?**

 **A:** No, it shouldn't.
-Bloxstrap doesn't interact with the Roblox client in the same way that exploits do.
+Nigstrap doesn't interact with the Roblox client in the same way that exploits do.
 [Read more about that here.](https://github.com/bloxstraplabs/bloxstrap/wiki/Why-it's-not-reasonably-possible-for-you-to-be-banned-by-Bloxstrap)

 ## Features